8 Ways to Save Money on a U.S. Cross-Country Road Trip

 A road trip is meant to be a fun, affordable way to see the country.
-Here are 8 ways you can save money on a cross-country road trip.
+Here are 8 ways you can save money on a U.S. cross-country road trip.

 Transportation.
 Food.
 Lodging.
 These are the three key elements of any road trip.
 Well, and music, too, but we’ll get to that later.
 First things first: the logistics.